Klondike89/vimwiki_data_analysis_md/Saving Shipwrecked Sailors.md

     - this doesn't make the variables truly immutable
     - but it does alert other developers that they shouldn't change them
 - When defining a class the first letter of the class name should be capitalized.
+    - list all the initial attribute values for an object under the `__init__()` method
+        - this way users can see all the key attributes
+        - the code will also be easier to read and update